 How it works:

-Payoneer issues Mastercard debit cards for spending:
+Payoneer offers Mastercard business cards for eligible accounts:

 Physical Card: